 The main internal feature is the Queen's Hall with its fluted Ionic columns.
 Redmond Barry's Coat of Arms is in a prominent position above the entrance door.
 The Coats of Arms of the other founding Trustees (Bindon, Childers, McArthur, Palmer and Stawell) were placed under the portico between the pillars.
 The façade of the building is made from Tasmanian freestone, sandstone from Kangaroo Head near Hobart.

 The State Library building is listed on Heritage Victoria's Victorian heritage database which describes the architectural style of the original buildings as Victorian Period Academic Classical.
-It is also listed on the Australian Government's Register of the National Estate and the Register of the National Trust of Australia - Victoria.
+It is also listed on the Register of the National Trust of Australia - Victoria.